How to Avoid SMS Text Scams

 Never Click Links or Give Information

-Once you’ve identified a spam text, the best course of action is to delete it.
-Do not click on any links or respond with any of your personal information.
+Once you’ve identified a spam text, the best action is to delete it.
+Do not click on links or respond with your personal information.

-Links will often lead to your phone being infected with malware or other viruses.
-These infections can then lead to hackers stealing your phone’s data, including any of the information you may enter on your phone.
+Links often lead to your phone being infected with malware or other viruses.
+These infections can then lead to hackers stealing your phone’s data, including any information you may enter on your phone.

 Responding with information is more obvious, but there’s no guarantee it’s safe to respond with anything at all.
 If the number used by the scam text is one you trust and you’re worried about the message’s content, ring the company or department involved directly through a trusted number.
 You should not use a number sent to you by text.
 Always check which number to use for yourself online.